 - Worcestershire Sauce: I love adding this flavor bomb to my deviled eggs to add some liquid and acid to the mixture.
 It's full of earthy flavors!

 - Old Bay Seasoning: Crab and Old Bay go together perfectly!
 This is the spice used in many shrimp and crab boils.
-This is in place of paprika that you find in traditional deviled eggs to give the egg the traditional seafood flavors.
+This is used in place of paprika, which is typically found in traditional deviled eggs, to add the traditional seafood flavors to the egg.
+You can also use Cajun Seasoning or Creole Seasoning.

 - Garlic Powder: I bit of garlic powder adds a big garlic punch to the deviled eggs!

 - Crab Meat: You'll need crab meat for this recipe.
-You can use whatever type you have available to you and whatever is in your budget.
-I tested with a 6-ounce can of canned crab meat that I drained and it worked great.
+You can use any type you have available and within your budget.
+I tested with a 6-ounce can of canned crab meat that I drained, and it worked great.
+You can use lump crab meat or even traditional blue crabs from Maryland, depending on your budget.

 - Garnish: Parsley and Old Bay.
 You can also swap out chives or dill.